MoRoble/AWS-Projects/DataBase-Migration/phaseI-DBMS/ReadMe.md

 & [for Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/install-wordpress-on-ubuntu)

-Once Deployment of terraform is successfully finished then follow these steps
+Once Deployment of terraform is successfully finished then follow these steps You can skip to Migrate Wordpress content since all these steps have been automated during terraform provisioning.
 #### - CREATE THE RDS INSTANCE

 Move to the RDS Console https://us-west-1.console.aws.amazon.com/rds/home?region=us-west-1